-- large companies, with heavy traffic on their mail servers and demanding security policies; - Internet Solution Providers (ISPs over 60% of them are using Linux-based mail servers).
-RAV AntiVirus for Mail Servers is the perfect solution for ISPs are dealing with heavy traffic and large amount of clients.
+- large companies, with heavy traffic on their mail servers and demanding security policies; - Internet Solution Providers RAV AntiVirus for Mail Servers is the perfect solution for ISPs are dealing with heavy traffic and large amount of clients.
 RAV AntiVirus for Mail Servers can improve the services ISPs are providing to their customers by scanning the mail flow and adding protection against viruses for the hosted domains; and - small companies willing to protect their internet traffic at low cost.

-No matter if you're a big or small company or an ISP, the protection offered by RAV AntiVirus for Mail Servers is always working on multiple levels:
+No matter if you are a big or small company or an ISP, the protection offered by RAV AntiVirus for Mail Servers is always working on multiple levels:

-- You are protected of viruses and other malwares that might try to infect your machines coming from the Internet, as mail attachments or mail messages. - The outgoing flow is scanned for viruses and other malwares.

-You can also customize the outgoing mail flow for not allowing sensible information to leave your company.
+- You are protected of viruses and other malwares that might try to infect your machines coming from the Internet, as mail attachments or mail messages. - The outgoing flow is scanned for viruses and other malwares. - You can also customize the outgoing mail flow for not allowing sensible information to leave your company.